anabelyong/Monte-Carlo-Markov-Chain-methods/README.md

-# Mathematical Python
+# Monte Carlo Markov Chain Sampling Method (MCMC)
-MCMC algorithm and Gene Counting Algorithm
+MCMC algorithm & Gene Counting Algorithm

+This is Anabel's journey into computational biology and bioinformatics.
+Here is a list of concepts which are introduced in this folder:
-1) Introduction to Bayesian statistics, Bayesian parameters, and Metropolis Choice algorithm
+1) Introduction to Bayesian statistics, and Bayesian parameters
-2) Concepts into mathematical programming.
+2) Metropolis Hastings (MH) algorithm
-3) Improving python programming skills.
+3) Functional programming, statistical programming
-4) Bayesians statistics: Prior, Posterior Distribution, Posterior Density.
-5)